fieldtrip/website/workshop/fitng2023/do_group_analysis.md

       excluded_participants = [excluded_participants, ii];
     end
   else
-    % Give warning if artefact rejection has not been performed yet warning('Continuing to group analysis, but artefact rejection results cannot be found');
+    % Give warning if artifact rejection has not been performed yet warning('Continuing to group analysis, but artifact rejection results cannot be found');
   end
 end